README File for the OLVER Test Suite

 ./clean_tests.sh

-3. Running the Test Suite
+3. Running tests

-2. Perl language interpreter.
+2. Perl interpreter.

 ./bin/olver_run_tests [ testplan [ timeout ] ]

-#str_scenario (will not be executed)
+#str_scenario (not executed)

 export OLVER_REPORT_DIR=...

-By default it is /var/opt/lsb/test/olver-core/<timestamp>
+By default: /var/opt/lsb/test/olver-core/<timestamp>

 ./bin/olver_report